Inside the Purple Purse

 Domestic violence affects one in four women in their lifetime — that's more women than breast cancer, ovarian cancer and lung cancer combined.
 Still, more than one-third of us have never discussed the issue.

-Even though domestic violence affects one in four women in their lifetime, more than one-third of Americans have never discussed the issue.
-Since research shows that the topic is difficult to bring up, Purplepurse.com was created to get people talking.
-The site houses everything you need to start the conversation and encourage your friends and family to do the same.
+Knowing that domestic violence can be a hard subject to talk about, Purplepurse.com was created to get people talking.
+The site has everything you need to start the conversation and encourage your friends and family to do the same.

-The Allstate Foundation has worked since 2005 to help build the financial empowerment of domestic violence survivors and to help them get free and stay free from abuse.
+The Allstate Foundation has worked since 2005 to build the financial empowerment of domestic violence survivors and to help them get free and stay free from abuse.
 Seeing a significant gap in resources designed to assist survivors with financial challenges, The Allstate Foundation took action and partnered with leading national and local nonprofits to create this comprehensive program to provide resources, fund direct services and spread the word about domestic violence and financial abuse.